atseng17/TTS/README.md

-12.03.2021 Added Finetuning script for SC-Glow-TTS on LibriTTS (need fix) 12.03.2021 Added Finetuning script for vits/Tacotron-DDC on LibriTTS 12.09.2021 Added inference script for vits/Tecotron-DDC
+12.03.2021 Added Finetuning script for SC-Glow-TTS on LibriTTS (need fix) 12.03.2021 Added Finetuning script for vits/Tacotron-DDC on LibriTTS 12.09.2021 Added inference script for vits/Tecotron-DDC 12.14.2021 Added phonome and pitch analysis for vits/Tecotron-DDC 12.15.2021 Added eval script for vits/Tecotron-DDC

 ## Andrew's TODO's
-- Speaker embedding analysis on TTS models
+- Speaker embedding analysis on TTS models (not going to do it)
-- Find another evaluation method for TTSs
+- Find another evaluation method for TTSs (not going to do it)
 - Figure out training log information